 Let’s face it… this world can be a difficult one for our kids to grow up in with their self-esteem and self-confidence intact!
 We are inundated with negative news stories.
 We are encouraged to be practical in our career choices.
 Some of the most popular video choices to watch on YouTube are of people failing.
 However, I believe our kids deserve more positive messages in their lives.
 This is why my blog post this week features positive and inspiring picture books for girls.

-Even though I know these messages are crucial to share with BOTH our boys and girls, this blog post features books I highly recommend for the special young girls in our lives.
+Even though I know these messages are crucial to share with BOTH our boys and girls, this blog post features books I highly recommend for the special young girls in our lives since most of the main characters in them are female.
 I also have another post featuring positive and inspiring picture books for boys.
-With all of this stated, the books found here can certainly be read with a young boy in your life as well.
+Of course, the books found here are definitely appropriate for the young boys in your life as well.

-*Disclaimer: Some downloads contain affiliate links, meaning that I will receive a small commission on purchases made at no extra cost to you.
+*Disclaimer: Downloads contain affiliate links, meaning that I will receive a small commission on purchases made at no extra cost to you.
 Thank you for your support!

 I Am Enough by Grace Byers